Xerips/ArchLinux/Defence!/Wazuh-SIEM/readme.md

 Here's a look at our new dashboard:
 ![Wazuh Dashboard](https://github.com/Xerips/ArchLinux/blob/main/Defence!/Wazuh-SIEM/wazuh-dashboard.png)

-- Let's start move to our agents dashboard to see our active agent.
+- Let's move to our agents dashboard to see our active agent.
 - You can do this by clicking on the "1" under "Total agents" or "Active agents," otherwise, you can click the downward arrow beside "wazuh." at the top of the dashboard and select "Agents."

 This will bring up the following dashboard: